priya4-hari/TestNG/README.md

 # TestNG
 TestNG is an one of the testing framework.<br>
-It provides support for wide testing needs.
+TestNG provides support for testing needs.